techidaily/site-facebook/source/_posts/maximizing-security-with-two-factor-authentication-on-major-mail-providers.md

  2FA works differently depending on the online account you are using.
 2FA also carries slightly different names in some places, too.
 So, here is your short guide to enabling 2FA, in its various guises, on a host of online accounts.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## How Does 2FA Work?

  Two-factor authentication works by locking your account with two separate "factors."
 In this case, a factor is "something you know" (e.g., password), "something you have" (e.g., phone), or "something you are" (e.g., fingerprint).
 You have the best protection by combing two of these factors.